 2. Gluten: The Invisible Game-Changer

-Almond meal is naturally gluten-free, making it a go-to for people with celiac disease, gluten sensitivity, or those following a gluten-free lifestyle.
-But—and this is a big but—being gluten-free doesn’t mean it works like wheat flour.
+Almond meal is a naturally gluten-free product and is a very handy substitute for those who have celiac disease, gluten sensitivity, or are following a gluten-free diet.
+But-and this is a very big thing-just because it is gluten-free, it does not mean that it behaves like wheat flour.

 3. Blood Sugar Impact: A Tale of Two Flours